Skip to main content

 8. Prepare to Hire Your First Employee.
 Employment is a highly regulated area of law and there are several steps you should take to make sure you are complying with applicable rules and regulations.
 Many early stage companies outsource this task to payroll services providers, but for DIY-types the federal government has posted a useful guide here.

 9. Create a Capitalization Table.
 A capitalization table is a list of a company’s securities (i.e., stock, options, warrants, etc.) and who owns those securities, usually maintained in a spreadsheet.
 You should create a capitalization table so you understand the ownership structure of your company and can make decisions accordingly.
-Here is a great post on what a cap table is, why you need one and what it should look like (including a sample).
-Companies can coordinate cap table management with their outside counsel, and companies are increasingly using capitalization management services – ask your advisors for recommendations.
+Companies can coordinate cap table management with their outside counsel, and companies are increasingly using capitalization management services – see this article for some points to consider when choosing a cap table platform and ask your advisors for recommendations.

 10. Consider Hiring an Accounting Service.
 Each business has accounting, bookkeeping and tax needs and these will grow as your business grows.
 Some founders are comfortable doing this on their own, but many companies find that they can outsource these tasks and receive high quality service at a reasonable price.
 There are many services that are geared specifically towards startups – ask your mentors and advisors for recommendations.